-But one thing I admittedly steered away from evaluating were how these platforms work for the most aggressive strategies such as forex, short selling, or trading on margin.
-I don’t consider myself a timid trader, but I have never been comfortable with trading on margin with borrowed funds.
-It’s not only risky, but can be very costly with the added fees.
-And with the ability to buy currency ETFs or buy put options, it’s not like traders don’t have alternatives.
+You can also use these platforms for the most aggressive strategies such as forex, short selling, or trading on margin, as long as you’re comfortable trading on margin with borrowed funds.
+Remember, it’s not only risky, but can be very costly with the added fees.

 Let’s say you pony up $10,000 to buy 100 shares of a stock at $100 and watch it drop to $50.
 Sadly, you’ve lost $5,000.
-But it’d be a worse if you were so convinced it was a great investment that you put in $10,000 of your own cash and another $10,000 borrowed from your broker.
-Now you’re facing a $10,000 shortfall — the entirety of the “real” money you invested — plus an 8% interest rate on your loan, or another $800 bucks in fees, which you may not even have.
+But it would be even worse if you were so convinced it was a great investment that you put in $10,000 of your own cash and another $10,000 borrowed from your broker.
+Now you’re facing a $10,000 shortfall — the entirety of the “real” money you invested — plus an 8% interest rate on your loan, or another $800 in fees.

 And if you don’t have it?
-Well, your broker may just sell some of your other assets to cover the shortfall whether you like it or not.
-And that could result in even more collateral damage since the sale isn’t based on your investment strategy at all, but on your negative account balance.
+Well, your broker may just sell some of your other assets to cover the shortfall.
+And that could result in even more collateral damage, since the sale isn’t based on your investment strategy at all, but on your negative account balance.

 The Bottom Line

-All three platforms met my criteria for speed, reasonable fees, access, and flexibility.
+All three platforms will satisfy just about any day trader’s demand for speed, reasonable fees, access, and flexibility.
 Lightspeed is the most customizable, TradeStation has an impressive array of plugins, and Interactive Brokers has unbeatably low costs.